Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/-Sample---FT12.md

 ### B.5 Troubleshooting checklist

-- Confirm the USB‑UART adapter is visible in the OS:
+- Confirm the USB-UART adapter is visible in the OS:

   ```bash
   # Linux